Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 Therefore, we leave ATST-Clip and ATST-Frame trained separately to maintain their own advantages and combine them in the evaluation stage.
-A straightforward way is to ensemble the two models at the inference stage, but this will double the computational cost for inference.
+A straightforward way is to ensemble the two models at the inference stage, \addnote[straightforward]{1}{e.g. to concatenate the outputs of the two models}, but this will double the computational cost for inference.
 Instead, we use knowledge distillation \cite{hinton2015distilling} to combine the two models.
-CMKD \cite{gong_cmkd_2022} has explored cross-model knowledge distillation in the context of supervised audio tagging, e.g. distilling knowledge from EfficeintNet-B0 \cite{gong_psla_2021} to AST \cite{gong_ast_2021}.
+CMKD \cite{gong_cmkd_2022} has explored cross-model knowledge distillation in the context of supervised audio tagging, e.g. distilling knowledge from EfficientNet-B0 \cite{gong_psla_2021} to AST \cite{gong_ast_2021}.
 We follow the principle of CMKD.
-Specifically, we first fine-tune ATST-Clip on a downstream task, and then use the fine-tuned ATST-Clip as teacher to fine-tune ATST-Frame on the same downstream task.
-This strategy is denoted as ATST-C2F.
+We first fine-tune ATST-Clip on a downstream task, and then use the fine-tuned ATST-Clip as a teacher to fine-tune ATST-Frame on the same downstream task. \addnote[cmkd_specify]{1}{Specifically, ATST-Frame is fine-tuned by using two classification losses computed with the ground-truth labels and the ATST-Clip predictions, respectively, and the two losses are weighted with a balance term $\lambda=0.5$. } This strategy is denoted as ATST-C2F.
 Or we can reverse the fine-tuning order to have the ATST-F2C strategy.
 These strategies approximately double the fine-tuning time compared with ATST-Frame or ATST-Clip alone, but do not increase the computational cost for inference.
-For the sake of simplicity, we set the balance term of loss function to 0.5 and do not use any temperature \cite{gong_cmkd_2022}.